Bonaparte, Iowa

+Sadly, Alton Steel announced its closure the last week of January, 2026.
 Alton Steel is an interesting story that is a twist on the standard narrative of a legacy company going out of business, leaving behind a massive ruin for decades.
-It is actually the employee-owned successor company to the historic Laclede Steel Company, founded in 1911.
-When it went broke, it was owned by the Akin…
+It is actually the employee-owned successor company to the historic Laclede Steel Company, founded…

 Leaving, Youngstown